jasperhyp/iclr-blog/_posts/2022-03-25-emergent-symbols.md

 exemplified by the rise of deep learning.
 The promise of deep learning is to do function approximation in a high-dimensional space, enabling predictive models that can operate on 'raw' data.
-While deep learning models has led to pivotal breakthroughs across multiple domains - computer vision, natural language processing, robotics, to name a few - the downside is that these models are effectively 'black boxes' with little insight into what exactly is being modelled.
+While deep learning models have led to pivotal breakthroughs across multiple domains - computer vision, natural language processing, robotics, to name a few - the downside is that these models are effectively 'black boxes' with little insight into what exactly is being modelled.